ES26-CE8-AVS-824/MambAttention/README.md

 ## Audio Examples and Model Weights
 A selection of audio samples on the out-of-domain datasets can be found [here](https://github.com/NikolaiKyhne/MambAttention/tree/main/audio_examples).

-Pre-trained model weights for inference can be found [here](https://github.com/NikolaiKyhne/MambAttention/blob/main/checkpoints/).
+(NEWS!
+Added weights for model trained on large-scale DNS 2020 dataset) Pre-trained model weights for inference can be found [here](https://github.com/NikolaiKyhne/MambAttention/blob/main/checkpoints/).
 ## Installation

 ### Step 1 - Install PyTorch